mautic/developer-documentation-new/docs/rest_api/emails.rst

 Edit a new Email.
 Note that this supports ``PUT`` or ``PATCH`` depending on the desired behavior.

-* ``PUT``: creates a Email if the given ID does not exist and clears all the Email information, adds the information from the request.
+* ``PUT``: creates an Email if the given ID doesn't exist and clears all the Email information, adds the information from the request.

-* ``PATCH``: fails if the Email with the given ID does not exist and updates the Email field values with the values form the request.
+* ``PATCH``: fails if the Email with the given ID doesn't exist and updates the Email field values with the values from the request.

 .. _http-request-3:

+.. vale off

 HTTP request
 ============

+.. vale on

-To edit an Email and return a 404 if the Email is not found:
+To edit an Email and return a 404 if the Email isn't found:

 ``PATCH /emails/ID/edit``

-To edit an Email and create a new one if the Email is not found:
+To edit an Email and create a new one if the Email isn't found:

 ``PUT /emails/ID/edit``

-**Post Parameters**
+**POST Parameters**

 .. list-table::
    :widths: 30 20 50